2.6 C

 Legacy in Stockholm

 Vasa has had a significant influence on Stockholm.
 He made the city a major center of government and restored its privileges.
-He promoted Protestant reforms and appointed local magistrates as part of his attempts to maintain control over the city, which influenced Stockholm’s political climate.
+To control Stockholm, he promoted Protestant reforms and appointed local magistrates, influencing the political climate.
 This period is represented by the Royal Palace in Gamla Stan, which stands for continuity from Vasa’s rule to the present.

 Cultural references